• AWS at Scale

 • Uptime, RTO & RPO objectives.

-• Defining a mandatory tagging taxonomy from sources of truth.
+• A mandatory tagging taxonomy from sources of truth.

 • Flowing mandatory tags down to resources